PEtab-dev/PEtab/doc/v1/documentation_data_format.rst

 - A measurement file to fit the model to [TSV]

-- (optional) A condition file specifying model inputs and condition-specific parameters [TSV]
+- A condition file specifying model inputs and condition-specific parameters [TSV]

 - An observable file specifying the observation model [TSV]

-- A parameter file specifying estimateable parameters and related information [TSV]
+- A parameter file specifying optimization parameters and related information [TSV]

-- A grouping file that lists all of the files and provides additional information including employed extensions [YAML]

 - (optional) A simulation file, which has the same format as the measurement file, but contains model simulations [TSV]

 - (optional) A visualization file, which contains specifications how the data and/or simulations should be plotted by the visualization routines [TSV]

-- (optional) A timecourses file, which describes a sequence of different experimental conditions that are applied to the model [TSV]

 .. figure:: gfx/petab_files.png
    :alt: Files constituting a PEtab problem